-After connecting your LaserCube(s) over LAN or WiFi to your network, the LaserOS app will detect if any are connected.
+After connecting to the LaserCube over WiFi or LAN, the LaserOS app will detect if the it is connected.
 The LaserCube can then be turned on or off from the power menu in the top left corner of the app.
 Pressing the ESC key will also turn it off.